ardavey/wordfeud-api-perl/README.md

 wordfeud-api-perl
 =================

-This is simple library to enable applications to communicate with the various available functions on the Wordfeud game server.
+This is a simple Perl library to enable applications to communicate with the various available functions on the Wordfeud game server.